piazza-energy/curated-resource-list/business.md

 - Generic list of accelerators in London [link](https://hubblehq.com/blog/the-official-list-of-londons-business-accelerators-and-incubators)
 - [Digital Catapult](https://www.digicatapult.org.uk/) there's also the energy catapult, check the link
 - [R/GA](http://ventures.rga.com/startups/) they're in the IoT sector, possibly green
+- [Google for Startups Accelerator](https://www.blog.google/around-the-globe/google-europe/supporting-social-impact-startups/) focused on sustainable development goals.
+Geared toward social impact startups working to create a healthier and more sustainable future, launching early 2020
+- [Startmate climate cohort](https://www.startmate.com.au/climate-cohort), based in Sydney + Melbourne, an expansion of their regular acceleration program to support climate change initiatives
+- [BCG DV](https://socialimpact.bcgdv.com/) In 2019-2020 we are piloting a new Program for Social Ventures.
+We are looking for motivated teams that want to build and grow their social initiative with our help over a three-month period at our Berlin office.

 ## Public Funding & Grant opportunities